5 Foolproof Ways to Stop Biting Your Nails — For Good!

 Knitting: Learning to knit can help you create beautiful scarves, blankets, and clothing that you can gift to other people.
 This will also keep your hands busy.

-Running: When you exercise, you release endorphins, which will help calm your nerves.
+Running and/or walking: When you exercise, you release endorphins, which will help calm your nerves.
 Having a calmer mindset will be more helpful if you are the type of person who bites their nails when they feel tense.

 Nail art: If you have your nails painted, you will be less likely to bite them because it will mess up the design.